Cherry Hill High School West: History

-The school was renamed as Cherry Hill High School and adopted its current name for the 1966–67 with the opening of Cherry Hill High School East.
+The school was renamed as Cherry Hill High School and adopted its current name for the 1966–67 school year with the opening of Cherry Hill High School East.

-With delays in construction of its new building, Cherry Hill East began the 1966–67 school year with 450 students in ninth grade attending split sessions at the original Cherry Hill High School.
+With delays in the construction of its new building, Cherry Hill East began the 1966–67 school year with 450 ninth-grade students attending split sessions at the original Cherry Hill High School.
 The new Cherry Hill East building opened in January 1967.

-Cherry Hill High School West was an IB World School from September 2000 to June 2008, offering students the IB Diploma Programme.
+Cherry Hill High School West was an IB World School offering students the IB Diploma Programme from September 2000 to June 2008.

 Awards, recognition and rankings

 In the 2011 "Ranking America's High Schools" issue by The Washington Post, the school was ranked 68th in New Jersey and 1,990th nationwide.
 The school was ranked 1534th nationwide, the 54th-highest in New Jersey, in Newsweek magazine's 2010 rankings of America's Best High Schools.

 The school was the 161st-ranked public high school in New Jersey out of 339 schools statewide in New Jersey Monthly magazine's September 2014 cover story on the state's "Top Public High Schools", using a new ranking methodology.
 The school had been ranked 146th in the state of 328 schools in 2012, after being ranked 57th in 2010 out of 322 schools listed.
 The magazine ranked the school 96th in 2008 out of 316 schools.
 The school was ranked 126th in the magazine's September 2006 issue, which surveyed 316 schools across the state.
 Schooldigger.com ranked the school 144th out of 381 public high schools statewide in its 2011 rankings (a decrease of 36 positions from the 2010 ranking) which were based on the combined percentage of students classified as proficient or above proficient on the mathematics (83.7%) and language arts literacy (94.4%) components of the High School Proficiency Assessment (HSPA).